How to Spend One Perfect Day in Charleston, SC (+Free Printable Itinerary)

 Morning: Coffee & Historic Strolls

-Breakfast at the Black Door Cafe ($5-15)
+📍Breakfast at the Black Door Cafe ($5-15)

-This coffee shop is located inside Mills House Charleston, a beautiful and picturesque hotel located in the heart of Charleston.
-You can wander around the lobby for free or admire the fountain that sits on their outdoor patio.
+You can wander around their gorgeous lobby or sit by the fountain on their outdoor patio.
 They also have a ton of cozy spots where you can sit, relax, & sip on your coffee.

 🍗 If you’re a foodie, you have to check out this walking food tour!